sanjaiyan-dev/util-easy/Readme.md

 # Util-Easy

-A versatile and easy-to-use utility package for handling local storage, session storage, and memoization in your JavaScript or TypeScript projects.
+A comprehensive and user-friendly utility package designed for efficient handling of local storage, session storage, and memoization in your JavaScript or TypeScript projects.

 ## Installation